Back to Projects

 • LNA Selection & Design: Selected low-noise amplifier with optimal noise figure, gain, and linearity; performed DC biasing network design and stability analysis

-• RF Circuit Simulation: Used Keysight ADS for S-parameter analysis, noise figure simulation, and stability verification (K-factor, μ-factor)
+• RF Circuit Simulation: Used Ansys SIwave for S-parameter analysis, transmission line modeling, and RF performance verification

 • Bandpass Filter Design: Designed narrow bandpass filter centered at L1 frequency for out-of-band interference rejection